Skip to main content

 Scottish government logo

-After a long day, all you want is to curl up and go to sleep but your toddler often has other ideas – and they don’t involve sleeping.
-Don’t panic, whether it’s napping or bedtime, we’ve got a few tips from parents who’ve been there to help them drift off to sleep.
+After a long day, all you want is to curl up and go to sleep.
+But your toddler often has other ideas – and they don’t involve sleeping.
+Don’t panic – here are some ideas you can try during the day to help them sleep better at night, including our guide to napping.

 Jump to a section in this article